 laws of society, including those concerning obscenity, pornography and libel apply to academic discourse and publication.

 The Vice Chancellor is responsible for the review and implementation of this policy.
-In doing so the Vice Chancellor entrusts the Pro Vice Chancellor and the Equality and Diversity Committee to advise and make recommendations on matters relating to the advancement and monitoring
+In doing so the Vice Chancellor entrusts the Equality and Diversity Committee to advise and make recommendations on matters relating to the advancement and monitoring

 of equality and diversity, ensuring compliance with the Equality Act 2010 and good practice.

 Those with line management responsibility are responsible for: